DEP-Team/COVID-Factors-Analysis/README.md

 ## Project layout

 * Project is divided into tasks and data sources.
+* Folders are containers for [Cloud Functions with PubSub trigger](https://cloud.google.com/functions/docs/calling/pubsub) and contain a Python script and requirements file.
 * Folders should have a `README.md` describing the tasks, sources, datasets.
-* Python scripts for ingesting datasets.
 * Sample datasets stored in Google Cloud Storage bucket.

 ```
 |- README.md
-|- census/
+|- jhu_covid19/
 |  |- main.py
+|  |- requirements.txt
 |  `- README.md
-|- jhu_covid19/
 |- social-gathering/
 |- vaccinations/
 |- gcloud-token.json
-|- main.py
 |- Makefile
-`- requirements.txt
 ```

 Note:
 * `.env` are environment variables for project and bucket name and path to token.
-Set `TOKEN=cloud` to allow SDK to work its magic and when deploying to cloud.
 * `gcloud-token.json` is the JSON private key for the `ingest-app` service account, but you can fill in with your own.
-Do NOT commit to git repo.
-* `main.py` is the entry-point for Cloud Functions and CLI.
+* `Makefile` contains recipes to deploy and schedule Cloud Functions
-* `reuirements.txt` are the library dependencies to run any ingestion script.
+* Cloud Function expects a Python file named `main.py` with a function named `main()`.

 ### Describing sources